TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 12/Proverbs 12.15.md

 ---

-The way of a fool is right in his own eyes; But he that is wise hearkeneth unto counsel.
+The way of a fool is right in his own eyes, but he who is wise listens to counsel.